 At the official commemoration of World Press Freedom Day in 2011, the country's Minister for Information, Sayed Makhdoon Raheen, remarked upon the growth of Afghanistan's media as one of the signal achievement of the years since the dismantling of the Taliban regime in November 2001.
 Within a month of the Taliban collapse, according to Raheen, Afghanistan had sprouted no less than 200 independent media outlets.
-Ten years later, the figure, as quoted by the Minister in his public address on 3 May 2011, ournalism in Afghanistan continues to be scarred by seemingly endless conflict but is able, when occasion
+Ten years later, the figure, as quoted by the Minister in his public address on 3 May 2011, stood at 1000.